 IncludeTracker

 The IncludeTracker transforms standard PHP include operations into structured components.
-It wraps the output in an identifiable container (<div pp-component="...">) and handles prop extraction, bridging the gap between server-side rendering and client-side reactivity.
+It automatically wraps output in an identifiable container (<div pp-component="...">) and handles prop extraction, bridging the gap between server-side rendering and client-side reactivity.

 Concept

-When you render a file using this tracker, it doesn't just dump the HTML.
-It creates a "boundary" around that content.
+When you render a file using this tracker, it creates a "boundary" around that content.
 This boundary allows the PulsePoint frontend to target, update, or hydrate that specific section of the page independently.
+By default, this boundary is a <div>, but it can be customized to any semantic HTML tag.

 API Reference